1968–1969 Japanese university protests

-The students drew ideological inspiration from the works of Marxist theorists like Karl Marx and Leon Trotsky, French existentialist philosophers like Jean-Paul Sartre and Albert Camus, and the homegrown philosophy of the Japanese poet and critic Takaaki Yoshimoto.
+As part of an International Phenomenon in the 68s (see May 68, New Communist Movement), Japanese New Left activists drew ideological inspiration that heavily influenced by the Cultural Revolution taking place in China.
+Some other groups and factions also inspired by Leon Trotsky, French existentialist philosophers like Jean-Paul Sartre and Albert Camus, and the homegrown philosophy of the Japanese poet and critic Takaaki Yoshimoto.
 Yoshimoto's interpretation of "autonomy" (jiritsusei) and "subjectivity" (shutaisei) were based on his critique of the progressive liberal interpretations of these ideas by other Japanese intellectuals such as Masao Maruyama, whom he denounced as hypocritical.
 The students' devotion to shutaisei in particular would lead ultimately to the disintegration of their movement, as they focused increasingly on "self-negation" (jiko hitei) and "self-criticism" (hansei).

 The university troubles helped in the emergence of Mitsu Tanaka's Women's Liberation (Ūman Ribu) movement.
 While most disputes had settled down by the 1970s and many of the students had reintegrated into Japanese society, the protests' ideas entered the cultural sphere, inspiring writers like Haruki Murakami and Ryū Murakami.
 The students' political demands made education reform a priority for the Japanese government, which it tried to address through organizations such as the Central Council for Education.
 The protests have been the subject of modern popular media, such as Kōji Wakamatsu's 2007 film United Red Army.